Me in 10 or so minutes.

 In 2003 my second daughter was born.
 After 3 years the printing company was bought/downsized and I was let go.

 In 2004, after a short layover in New Brunswick, we moved to Virginia where I worked in the office of my buddy’s agency.
-At this time I began to commute by bike to work, a practice that would eventually radically change my life in ways I didn’t fully realize.
+At this time I began to commute by bike to work, a practice that would eventually radically change my life in ways I didn’t fully realize at the time.

 After several years of big city living I decided I liked it better up north, so we moved back to New Brunswick in 2006 when I landed a job working for an independent publisher and design firm.
 I made it my mission to continue to commute to work by bike, regardless of the fact that winters in New Brunswick are brutal.
 I was successful to a point of pride most of the time and continued to commute year-round.
 I expanded my cycling repertoire to include more serious mountain and road biking.